E-Sh4rk/VVVVVV-AI/pybot/README.md

 ## Running the bot

-Just open a terminal in this directory and run `python play.py --model results/canonical/1875/model.pth` (the game must be present in `../game`).
+Just open a terminal in this directory and run `python play.py --model results/canonical/1875/model.pth` (the [modded version of the game](https://github.com/E-Sh4rk/VVVVVV) must be present in `../game`).

 You can use another model, but in this case do not forget to specify the right architecture (`--architecture` and `--hidden-size`).
 You can also optionally activate cuDNN by using the flag `--enable-cudnn`.